 Prescriptions should not be paid for by your health or prescription insurance card.
-Instead, you should inform the pharmacy that the prescription is for a work-related injury and that the prescription will be paid for by you, or the pharmacy may bill EMC Insurance Companies directly.
+Prescriptions should be paid for using the temporary prescription ID card the OnCall Nurse emailed to you.
+If you do not have the temporary prescription ID card, you should inform the pharmacy that the prescription is for a work-related injury and that the prescription will be paid for by you, or the pharmacy may bill EMC Insurance Companies directly.
 If you need to pay out-of-pocket, EMC can reimburse you.
 To be reimbursed, EMC will need information about your prescription(s), including the name of the prescription, the doctor's name who prescribed it, the number of allowable refills, and the price.
 This information should be on the script or paperwork from the pharmacy.